 How it Works

-As the person goes about their day, the app uses Bluetooth to sense when another person with the same app comes within 6 feet.
+As the person goes about their day, the app uses Bluetooth to sense when another person with exposure notifications enabled on their phone comes within 6 feet.
 Your phone exchanges a secure random code with the other phone to record that they were near.

 If the app senses that you’ve been with 6 feet of someone for more than 10 minutes, the app adds their phone’s random code on a list of close contacts.
 People who are just passing by or stand more than 6 feet away from you are NOT included on the list.
 You’ll never get any alerts because of them.